Online and quasi-online colorings of wedges and intervals: Quasi-online coloring intervals

-We note that the algorithms in \cite{wcf} and \cite{keszegh} proceed with the intervals in backwards order and the intervals are colored immediately (in each step many of them are also recolored), this might be a reason why a lot of recolorings are needed there (which we don't need in the above proofs), adding up to quadratic time algorithms (contrasting the near-linear time algorithms above).
+As we noted earlier, these problems are equivalent to (offline) colorings of bottomless rectangles in the plane.
+Using this phrasing, Theorem \ref{3col} and Theorem \ref{2col} were proved already in \cite{wcf,keszegh}, yet those proofs are quite involved and they only give quadratic time algorithms, so these results are improvements regarding simplicity of proofs and efficiency of the algorithms.
+The algorithms in \cite{wcf,keszegh} proceed with the intervals in backwards order and the intervals are colored immediately, yet in each step many intervals have to be recolored, this might be a reason why a lot of re-colorings are needed there (which we do not need in the above proofs), adding up to quadratic time algorithms (contrasting the near-linear time algorithms above).